henryjlee729/LofiTea/README.md

 - 👨‍🎓 Pursuing a Bachelor of Science in Computer Science at Purdue University
 - 💡 Constantly searching and conducting creative projects
-- 📓 Currently exploring software engineering, artificial intelligence, operating systems, and interpreters
+- 📓 Currently exploring software engineering, artificial intelligence, and computer engineering
 - 🌐 Have experience in software development

 <!-- Skills -->